The Best Spots To Listen To Live Music Outside This SummerThe best places to eat, drink, and enjoy outdoor live music in Chicago.

 Babygold Barbecue is attached to Fitzgerald’s, a Berwyn bar and performance venue that’s been around since the 1980s.
 It’s a great place to hear live music throughout the year with two indoor stages hosting anything from local funk bands to touring jazz ensembles.
 But it’s their third performance venue, an outdoor patio, that makes this place worth leaving the city limits.
 You can enjoy the tunes, sip on a frozen paloma, and stuff your face with ribs.
 Check here for their performance calendar.

 If you’re looking for a place that has live music every night, The Dock at Montrose Beach in Uptown is a must-visit.
-Shows start at 7pm, and feature artists and bands covering a wide array of genres from Latin jazz, to funk, to rock, all accompanied by a crisp lakeside breeze.
+Their music series begins Memorial Day weekend and features artists and bands covering a wide array of genres from Latin jazz, to funk, to rock, all accompanied by a crisp lakeside breeze.
 Sit on the beach, or grab one of the tables with beach umbrellas.
 You can also order food like tacos and burgers without getting a farmer's tan.

 Located on 63rd St. Beach in Woodlawn, Reggies on The Beach is the newest addition to the Reggies family, who also have music venues Rock Club and Music Joint.
 This Jackson Park beach version follows the same tradition with local acts performing everyday—from high energy rock shows to toned down acoustic sets.
 They also have a short menu with burgers and quesadillas.
 The food, music, and beautiful lakeside view will make you forget it was 30 degrees in April.